 Children:

 viii.
-Gerhard Schapansky 70 was born 17 February 1874.
-Gerhard married Katharina Wiebe.35
+Gerhard Schapansky 68 was born on 17 Feb 1874.
+Gerhard married Katharina Wiebe.33

 She is listed in the Reinlander Gemeinde Buch.
 She died in Manitoba according to family records.
 The 1901 federal census indicates her birth date is 29 August 1841.
 She appears in the 1881, 1906 and 1911 census in Manitoba.
 The death certificate I have for her gives a death date of 22 July 1893 and a location of Bluenfeld.
 This cannot be the right individual because later census records indicate she was still alive and living with husband Johann Schapansky.
 Find-A-Grave gives the date I have used here.